Signals

 Getting started with Signals

-Signals is located in the Feedback area of ProdPad.
-Navigate to the Signals tab at the top of the page, next to Companies.
+Signals is located within the Feedback area of ProdPad.
+To access it, simply navigate to Feedback and click the Signals tab at the top of the page.

 When you use Signals for the first time, you'll have the option to:

-• Import feedback - upload a CSV file to populate the feedback section, and give Signals your most recent data to work with
+• Import feedback - Upload a CSV file to give Signals your most recent data to work with and populate the Feedback section.

-When you're ready to start using Signals, click Surface Signals now.
-If you don't have enough feedback in your account, a red banner message will prompt you to add more.
+When you're ready to start using Signals, click Analyze feedback.
+If you don't have enough Feedback in your account, a red banner message will prompt you to add more.

-Once you have surfaced Signals for the first time - and whenever you return to the Signals tab - you'll see the following information:
+Once you’ve analyzed Feedback for the first time—and whenever you return to the Signals tab—you’ll see the following information:

-• Filters - these filters apply to the feedback that has been analysed by Signals.
-This means that you can filter by the tags you already use for feedback, and by the product that a piece of feedback has been linked to.
-You can also filter by feedback state, Inbox, Reviewed or Archive.
-See our guide for more info on using feedback states
+• Filters – These filters apply to the Feedback that has been analyzed by Signals.
+You can filter by the tags you already use for Feedback, the product linked to the Feedback, and by Feedback state (Inbox, Reviewed, or Archived).
+(See our guide for more info on using Feedback states).

-• Refresh Signals - if you have already surfaced Signals in the past 24 hours, this button will be greyed out.
-You can only analyse and surface Signals every 24 hours.
-The date and time stamp above the button will tell you when it was last refreshed.
+• Refresh – If you’ve already analyzed Feedback within the past 24 hours, the Refresh button will be greyed out.
+Feedback analysis and Signal generation can only be done once every 24 hours.
+The date and time stamp above the Refresh button shows when your Feedback was last analyzed.

 Analysing a Signal

-Once you've clicked on a Signal dot, you'll see all the insights, sentences and phrases within a piece of feedback, that make up a Signal.
+Once you’ve clicked on a Signal title or the View Feedback button, you’ll see all the Feedback associated with that Signal.

 Cut big chunks of data down to size

-If you have user feedback in an external tool, such as a CRM or survey site, you can use Signals to get top-level insights.
-By importing data into ProdPad and surfacing emerging Signals, you can quickly and easily get a sense of the main themes and needs of your users.
+If you have user Feedback in an external tool, such as a CRM or survey site, you can use Signals to get top-level insights.
+By importing data into ProdPad and surfacing Signals, you can quickly and easily get a sense of the main themes and needs of your users.

 You can bring feedback into ProdPad via: